|Copyright © Nucleus Medical Media, Inc.|

 - Having a blood vessel abnormality

-- Problems with vital functions (eg, breathing)
+- Problems with vital functions, such as breathing

 - Difficulty with chewing, swallowing, and speaking